AI-Powered Literature Mapping: The Key Features of Connected Papers and Pricing Plans Explained12 min read

 Research Rabbit

-It visually displays related papers in a graph, similar to Connected Papers.
+Research Rabbit visualizes related papers in a graph format similar to Connected Papers:

 Scite